rehierl/abstract-properties/12-x-doctree-traversal/12-1-more-order-embeddings/1-2-generic-rules.md

 The focus of the following will be on the last siblings of ordered sequences.
-That is because each leaf in an ordered doctree is such a node and because no more than one leaf node may eventually remain.
+That is because each leaf in an ordered doctree is such a node and because no more than one leaf may eventually remain.
 After all, the objective is to form a total order beginning with the unordered doctree.

 Since the last node of a sequence of siblings may still be a parent node, a